dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 - [CI/CD setup](/guides/core-to-cloud-1?step=8#cicd-set-up)

 ### dbt Cloud environments
 To use the [dbt Cloud's scheduler](/docs/deploy/job-scheduler), set up one environment as the production environment.
-This would be the [deployment](/docs/deploy/deploy-environments) environment.
+This is the [deployment](/docs/deploy/deploy-environments) environment.
 You can set up multiple environments for different stages of your deployment pipeline, such as development, staging/QA, and production.

 ### Initial setup steps
 1. **dbt Core version** &mdash; In your environment settings, configure dbt Cloud with the same dbt Core version.